 In fact, if I had managed to acquire fresh rather than frozen marionberries, I probably would have snacked on them as is.
 I'd only consider adding them to more complex recipes (such as a marionberry crumble) after becoming familiar with their flavor.

-In short, this simple jam recipe is all about the berries!
+In short, this simple jam recipe is all about using a bounty of berries!
 Your results will vary depending on the quality of marionberries that you start with.

 What is a Marionberry?